Twinklebear/LPCGame/README.md

 - Multithreading
 	- Split into three threads: Physics, Rendering and Input (main)
 	- Split GameState into 3 threads, seems ok at the moment it's pretty unsafe.
 Also, pushing the return button to quit sometimes plays the click recieved animation, but doesn't set exit.
 This is clearly a sign that while the current setup works, it needs to be made into a non-hacked together version
+	- Commented out threading code, it will remain as a sample to work from in the future
 - Implement Lua for scripting objects behavior
 - Better comments documenting code
 - I believe there are some memory leaks to be addressed